Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 The Open League page features:
 - The League Name as a header.
 - Champions and their titles displayed proudly at the top.
-- Other Members displayed below.
+- Other Members are displayed below.
-- Notes displayed at the bottom.
+- Notes are displayed at the bottom.

-This page is not locked to signed in users like the main feature pages and is encouraged by text prompts to be shared with members of the league, allowing them to keep up to date with their groups rankings without the need to sign up themselves.
+This page is not locked to signed-in users like the main feature pages and is encouraged by text prompts to be shared with members of the league, allowing them to keep up to date with their group's rankings without the need to sign up themselves.
 This streamlines the user process and ensures the website can achieve a gamified feel to users, allowing them to compete against each other with minimal steps.

 <details><summary>Open League Page - Shown in an incognito browser without the user being signed in</summary><img src="officechampion/static/assets/images/docs/manual_testing/open_league.png" alt="Open League Page"></details>